ministryofjustice/mkdocs-tech-docs-template/docs/setup/README.md

 repo_url: <your-website-url>
 repo_name: <your-repo-name>
 theme:
-    name: tech_docs_template
+    name: govuk_mkdocs_material
 plugins:
     - material/search
 ```

-This sets the theme to use the MkDocs Tech Docs Template and enables the search bar plugin.
+This sets the theme to use the GOVUK MkDocs Material Template and enables the search bar plugin.
 After copying, insert the relevant values for `site_name`, `repo_url` and `repo_name`.

 ## Preview your documentation